Learn how to manage Transformations for dbt Core* in your dashboard.

 The Transformations main page lists your active transformations alphabetically by name.
 You can also view the status and time of each transformation’s last run, the next scheduled run, the run frequency, and the number of connectors associated with that output model.

 You can filter the transformations list by the following statuses:

 - Succeeded: Your latest transformation run is successfully completed.

 - Failed: Your latest transformation run has failed.

 - Scheduling Your transformation is being started at the moment.

 - Pending: Your transformation has been created but has not started running yet.

 To view information about an individual transformation, click on the output model name.
-Each transformation profile has three tabs:
+Each transformation profile includes a data lineage graph (DLG) and a pane with three tabs:

 - Run History: View active and past runs.

 - Details: View details about the transformation.